alces-software/flight-appliance-docs/docs/source/sge/sge.rst

  2. For batch jobs, job scheduler instructions can also **included in your job-script** on a line starting with the special identifier ``#$``.

-    e.g. the following job-script includes an instruction the sets the name of the job:
+    e.g. the following job-script includes a ``-N`` instruction that sets the name of the job:

 .. code:: bash